What to do if your flight is canceled or delayed for hours

 Updated

 The biggest problem with airline travel these days is all of the cancellations and delays.
-Aside from hard-hit 2020, we had more cancellations in 2022 than in any year since 2001, which was disrupted by the Sept.
-11 terrorist attacks.
-And as detailed in our 2023 report The Plane Truth Part 2, consumers filed a record number of complaints against U.S. airlines in 2022.
+Most traveler complaints the last couple of years are about these disruptions, although the problems are declining.
+As detailed in our report The Plane Truth Part 2, consumers filed a record number of complaints against U.S. airlines in 2022.
+That was followed by another record in 2023, which we looked at in our Plane Truth 2024 report.

-So what should you do if your flight is canceled?
+What should you do if your flight is canceled or significantly delayed?

 1. If you don’t already have it, get the airline’s app on your phone.

-2. Most likely, you don’t necessarily want a refund.
-You want to get where you were going as quickly as possible.
+2. If you want a refund, you’re entitled to it.
+Most likely, you don’t want a refund.
+You probably just want to get where you were going as quickly as possible.
 You should simultaneously:

 • See when the airline says it can get you on another flight, and see whether that works for you, and